Jason Wilson

 Q: When does Swim & Dive Season Start?

 Troy Aquatics Booster Association is a qualified 501(c) 3 entity EIN 30-0281785 ID # 27-2411704 and 100% of each registration contribution collected go directly to the swim & dive program at Troy High School.
 Board meetings are held once a month and are open to parents and students interested in attending.
+Student-athletes who do not participate in the recommended contribution will receive one (1) swimsuit and one (1) Troy swim cap needed for basic competitions.

 Q: How much experience is required to join the team?

-Every athlete (including returning team members) must try out and qualify to earn a spot on Troy High School’s swim and dive teams.
-Previous participation does not guarantee you a spot on your current level (i.e. Varsity, JV, or Frosh | Soph.)
-Tryouts allow our coaching staff to properly assess skill sets and determine what level is best for the team.
-Team members must be water safe and able to meet team standards outlined in team expectations set by the coaching staff.
-Swim & Dive members are required to attend full practices for the entire duration during the swim and dive season.
+Every athlete (including returning team members) must tryout and qualify to earn a spot on Troy High School’s swim and dive teams.
+Previous participation does not guarantee a spot on your current level (i.e. Varsity, JV, or Novice.)
+Tryouts allow our coaching staff to properly assess skill sets and determine which level is best for the team.
+Team members must be water-safe and able to meet team standards outlined in team expectations set by the coaching staff.
+Swim & Dive members are required to attend full practices for the entire duration of the swim and dive season.
 While it is not mandatory, it is strongly encouraged for all returning swim and dive team members and prospects to attend summer camp, Saturday practices, and winter pre-season training when offered.
 All athletes will need to attend tryouts regardless of experience.
-The swim team does conduct cuts and will announce the season roster prior to winter break.
-The dive team is an interest based program which will begin in early February.
+The swim team does conduct harsh cuts and the season roster will be announced before winter break.
+The dive team is an interest-based program that will begin in Spring.

 Swim team practices are not scheduled on Staff Development Days and over Thanksgiving, Winter, or Spring breaks unless noted otherwise.
 Dive practice during these dates varies and attendance is optional when classes at Troy are not in session.